mufthakherul/college-communication-app/BACKEND_COMPARISON.md

 | **Caching** | Good | Excellent |
 | **CDN Performance** | Good | Excellent |

+> **Note:** Performance metrics are approximate and can vary significantly based on network conditions, geographic location, server load, query complexity, and specific implementation.
+Always benchmark with your actual use case and data volume.

 **Winner: Appwrite** - Slightly better performance, especially for simple queries.

 ## 🔄 Migration Effort